-Wine and dine in the licensed restaurant and order dinner from the 'a la carte' menu.
+Wine and dine in the licensed restaurant.
 Relax at the swimming pool under shady palm trees and unwind with refreshments at the cozy pool-bar and lapa.

 This remote lodge is a truly unique destination.
 Stunning scenery, award winning conservation and highly personal service are just some of the reasons that just about everyone who knows Namibia rates this as one of it's finest destinations.

 An extremely popular and well managed lodge which is owned by the local community, Grootberg has stunning views and interesting activities including Rhino tracking & Damara village visits.

 A small private lodge, with attentive management.
 Activities centre on the Huab river which attracts game and a wonderful variety of birdlife.
 This is the perfect destination to relax for a few days and enjoy the tranquility of the bush.

 You will find Malansrus Tented Camp nestled between beautiful shady Mopane trees, with spectacular views onto a set of granite “koppies” close by.

 In the dusty village of Kamanjab, many guests stay here in order to visit the nearby Himba village.

 Just outside the town of Kamanjab lies this small restcamp.